frieder-keilholz/screen-auto-rotate/README.md

 ### Host Driver
 A Python script receives the changes and adjusts the screen orientation between landscape and portrait mode.

+## Requirements
+On the Host install python packages:
+- rotate-screen
+- pyserial

 ## Install
 1) Adjust your Analog Pin in the main.py file
 2) Copy the main.py file to your Raspberry Pico